guidobouman/thesis/Documents/Thesis/Thesis.markdown

 People can freely reference you or your work.
 Getting credit for your work has never been more easy.
 And all the same for giving credit to someone else as well of course.

 #### Function of computers
-While computers will still be used for serving data and calculation power.
+While computers will be used for serving data and calculation power.
 There will be a shift in it's use.
 As there's no need for a graphical interface, websites would be obsolete, and the only thing needed from computers is serving the actual data and performing tasks it's better at than the human brain.
 Collecting data or calculating statistics for example.

 #### Function of humans
 Being able to get common knowledge instantly from a limited amount of sources.
 No more need to learn facts or get common knowledge.
 The way we think of learning could completely change.
 Facts are a given, there's no need to learn them.